2020 Halloween Horror Nights Tips and Survival Guide!

 11 – Press the Special Buttons in the Haunted Mazes

-Whenever you’re in a haunted house please note the red button.
+Whenever you’re in a haunted house please note the red button (or any interactive button).
 When you see one press it for a special surprise.

 12 – Remember Halloween Horror Nights is Extremely Scary